MicheleDeF/jquery.clock.js/README.md

 # JQuery Clock

->Clock is a jQuery plug-in for  olorologio digital live.
+>Clock is a jQuery plug-in for  digital clock live.

 ###How to get started